 The placenta also disposes of the baby’s waste, such as carbon dioxide, which passes back up the umbilical cord to your blood stream where your body disposes of it.

-PHYSIOLOGY OF THE THIRD STAGE
+THIRD STAGE PHYSIOLOGY

 As mentioned above, oxytocin continues to play a huge role during the third stage.
 Oxytocin is a very shy hormone and there are things within the environment that can cause adrenaline to spike and for oxytocin levels to decrease, which will slow uterine contractions.
 In order to keep a good hormonal balance it is important to continue to protect the birthing space.